iblind/notes-ubiq/notes.md

 value is undefined.
 If you try to access a LET or CONST before they're defined, you'll get a reference error.
 They still get hoisted, but simply can't be accessed before being defined — that's what Temporal Dead Zone refers to.

+### Module 2: Arrow functions

+#### Arrow functions intro

+- You can't name arrow functions (they're always anonymous) but you can save them to a name variable, thus:

+* const doAThing = (thing) => {console.log(`${thing}`)}

+#### Returning objects with arrow functions

+To return an object with an arrow function, we use parentheses around the object to be returned

+- const newArray = array.map(item => ({'property1': 'value1', 'itemValue': item}))

+In ES6, however, we can simplify this further.
+When returning objects using this notation, and if _one of the attributes is a constant_ defined elsewhere, all we need to do to create that is give the name of the attribute as the name of the constant.
+For example, if we were to define _property1_, we'd have the following code:

+- const property1='some value'

+const newArray = array.map(item=>({property1, 'itemValue':item}))

+To display these results as a table, you can also use _console.table(newArray)_

+#### Arrow functions and the _this_ keyword

+Arrow functions inherit the value of the _this_ keyword from whichever function they're contained in.
+Whenever you're dealing with a new function, the _this_ keyword changes meaning and is no longer bound to anything — UNLESS, you're using arrow functions!
+That is to say,

+- someElement.addEventListener('click', function(){
+  console.log(this)
+  })

+will log the element.
+The following, however

+- someElement.addEventListener('click', function(){
+  console.log(this)

+  setTimeout(function(){
+  console.log(this)
+  })
+  })

+will log the window, because in the current case, _this_ isn't bound to anything.
+How do we log it in the _setTimeout()_ function?
+By using arrow functions!

+- someElement.addEventListener('click', function(){
+  console.log(this)

+  setTimeout(()=>{
+  console.log(this)
+  })
+  })

+  Why did that work?
+Because arrow functions inherit the value of _this_ from the parent function!

+#### Switching two values of 2 variables in ES6

+This is as simple as

+- [first, second]=[second, first]

+#### Default function arguments

+Previously, when declaring a function, you needed to check if all necessary variables were passed in, and if they weren't, give them default values, like below:

+- function addSomeNumbers(number1, number2, number3){

+  number1 = number1 || 0
+  number2 = number1 || 0
+  number3 = number1 || 0

+  return number1 + number2 + number3
+  }

+Now, however, we can declare the default values in the function itself!

+- function addSomeNumbers(number1 = 0, number2 = 0, number3 = 0){
+  return number1 + number2 + number3
+  }

+What if, however, you want to exclude the middle value from the function and run something like

+- addSomeNumbers(1,,4)

+?
+You'll need to do so this way:

+- addSomeNumbers(1,undefined,4)

+which falls back on the default value for that particular argument.

+#### When not to use arrow functions

+1. With particular uses of the keyword _this_.

+2. When we need a method to bind to an object, involving _this_.

+- const someObject = {
+  age: 22,
+  increaseAge (){
+  this.age++;
+  }
+  }

+  3. When using the _arguments_ object

+#### Toggling class on and off for DOM elements

+- el = document.querySelectorAll('.important')
+- el.classList.toggle('class-on')

+This adds the class 'class-on' to the element if it's not already present, and removes it if it already exists.

+#### Selecting items that have a particular attribute

+This can be done using the name of the attribute, thus:

+- document.querySelectorAll('[some-attribute]')

+#### Selecting items only based on part of their text content

+- item.textContent.includes('some phrase')

+This can be used in

+- array.filter(item=>item.textContent.includes('some phrase'))

 ## Array destructuring

 When value is an array: